yapishu/WebhookEmailer/README.md

 ## Introduction

 This is my project to connect [BTCPay Server](https://github.com/btcpayserver/btcpayserver), [SendGrid](https://sendgrid.com/), and simple database management.
-The first two versions of this were a shell script and webhook configuration, this is a Python- and Docker-ized version with additinoal functionality.
+The first two versions of this were a shell script and webhook configuration, this is a Python- and Docker-ized version with additional functionality, including automatic listings generated for BTCPay (but you'll still need to manually paste them in).

 This script will allow you to collect payment from BTCPay, and automatically trigger an email with a planet code to the email submitted by the customer after payment is confirmed.
-This repo contains a dockerized Flask script.
+It will import an L2 planet code CSV from [Bridge](https://bridge.urbit.org) and deduplicate any existing entries.
 This configuration assumes you are running the container on the host device running the Docker container, but you don't have to.

 You need to have a SendGrid account with a validated email, API key, and [dynamic template](https://mc.sendgrid.com/dynamic-templates) -- you get 100 emails/day with a free account.
 You will also need to provide it with a CSV of planets & codes, but a test set is included.
 Delete `db.sq3` to clear the state.